 Overall, the job outlook for e-commerce professionals is quite robust.
 Following the end the dot.com bubble in the early 2000s, employment prospects for e-business professionals were scant.
 However, since this time, stability in e-commerce and e-business has created a steady demand for professions in the field.
 As online services continue to grow and more organizations begin offering their products through in-store and online integrated experiences, more e-business professionals will be needed to meet this demand.
 Opportunities for e-business expansion in small business ventures will also increase the demand for e-business professionals.
 Individuals willing to work on a freelance or contract basis will have access to additional opportunities helping individuals and small businesses develop their e-commerce sites.
 Professionals with MBAs and expertise in computer systems will also have access to more job opportunities as organizations seek out professionals that can provide web development services in a number of different areas simultaneously.

-- MBA with concentration in Marketing
+- BA in Business Administration Marketing

 - And more...